ualberta-vision-robotics/cmput428labs/_projects/3_structure_from_motion.md

 2. How does the low-rank assumption allow us to recover missing values?
 3. Explain the role of the fill matrix in computing reprojection error or updates.
 4. Compare the convergence behavior for different datasets.
 How many iterations were needed?
 Did the error decrease smoothly?

-## 3: Texturing From Sparse Points (40)

-Apply to Non-oculuded
-- Need to make a tracker (circles)
-- SFM (use above)
-- Mesh the founds 3d points (use ??)
-- Use first frame to texture (use above)

-Apply to occluded -> bonus